Frequently Asked Questions

 For new fall 2023 students, July 15, 2023 is the last day to cancel without additional penalty.

 For new spring 2024 students, December 15, 2023 is the last day to cancel without additional penalty.

 For current/continuing students, May 1, 2023 is the last day to cancel without additional penalty.

 Students who elect to cancel an occupancy agreement during their assigned occupancy period for any reasons other than graduation, withdrawal or leave of absence will be held responsible for a cancellation penalty of $1,750.00.
 Students who would like to cancel their housing during their assigned occupancy period must complete an "Occupancy Agreement Cancellation Request" at least 30 days before moving out.
 You can access this form by clicking "Move-out" on the housing portal.

 We do not provide storage.
 You may contact the following companies or look for additional storage options on your own:

 - Manhattan Mini Storage

 - Tuck-it-Away Self Storage

 The storage companies listed above are recommended by Columbia University's Morningside campus.
 The CUIMC Office of Housing Services has no affiliation with any of these companies and has provided this information solely for your convenience.

-Security deposits are held by a bank, and as a result, refunds can take up to 60 days to process.
+Security deposits (where applicable) are held by a bank, and as a result, refunds can take up to 60 days to process.
 Before we process your security deposit refund, we will inspect your room or apartment for damages and deduct the cost of any major repairs or furniture or appliance replacements from your deposit.